z0mbix/rolecule/README.md

     - --verbose
 ```

+## Role dependencies

+If you have role dependencies in your `meta/main.yml` file using local roles in the same location
+as the current role, that directory will be mounted at `/etc/ansible/roles` in the container so
+ansible can find them.

+Support for using roles from a galaxy server is not yet implemented.

 ## Instances

 These are instances of each test scenario, allowing you can test different ansible tags with specific test files.